maduce/fosscad-host/README.md

 #### Instructions

+##### Get The tools.

-Currently the best way to do this is:
+Currently the fastest way to do this is to open terminal and type the following:

 ```bash
 :~$ cd ~/